elementor/elementor-developers-docs/src/addons/main-class.md

 ## Constructor

-The constructor should perform compatibility checks to make sure basic requirements are meet.
+The constructor should perform compatibility checks to make sure the basic requirements are met.
 If all checks pass, the main functionality should be initialized.

 ```php
 namespace Elementor_Test_Addon;